European Federation of Adapted Physical Activity (EUFAPA) By-Laws

-9.7.
-GA decides based on voting.
-The decisions are made by simple majority.
-The decision to modify the by-laws or termination of organisation requires voting of more than 2/3 of all members.
+9.8.
+The decision to modify the by-laws or termination of organisation requires voting of at least 2/3 of all members.

 Article 10 Board of Directors

 10.3.
 All members of the board of directors are elected for two biannual terms (4 years) except for the positions of President Elect, Past President and Regional Representative where it is one biannual term (2 years).

 10.4.
-The board of directors’ members are: president, president-elect, past president, vice-president, secretary and
+The board of directors’ members are: president, president-elect, past president, vice-president, secretary, treasurer and regional representative.

 10.7.
 The board of directors’ fundamental tasks are: